 I've recently been working on several projects:

 - An article about the commercial arm of the original Philharmonic Society of London, the Regent's Harmonic Institution, including its published output.
 This material forms the basis of recent seminars I've given in London, Belfast and Maynooth, as 'Taking Stock: Art, Commerce and the Cooperative Model in British Music Publishing, 1819-24'.
-It is also the topic of my paper for the American Musicological Society Annual Meeting in Boston, 31 October - 3 November 2019.
+It was also the topic of my paper for the American Musicological Society Annual Meeting in Boston, MA, 31 October - 3 November 2019.

 - A monograph on orchestral culture in late 19th- and early 20th-century London, chiefly at Queen's Hall, Langham Place (in preparation)

 - A monograph on the history and development of British music scholarship (in planning)